russellar/nearmap-HyperVision-coding-test/README.md

 An ascii text file containing one line for each colour band in the image (in the order red, green, blue).
 Each line is a comma separated list of the pixel count for each pixel value (0-255).

 ## Submission instructions

 * A zip file containing the following - submitted to your agent or nearmap contact.
   * Full source code and project files required to build.
 It should compile with no errors or warnings.
-  * The histogram file for the provided image.
+  * The output histogram file for the provided sample image.
-  * DO NOT include any intermediate files.
+  * DO NOT include any build intermediate files in the zip file.
+  * DO NOT include the provided sample image in the zip file.

 * DO NOT send pull requests against this repository for two reasons:
   * We don't want executables checked into source control
   * We don't want other candidates to see your solution.